Uzezi93/GWAS-Heat-Stress-Gene-Expression-Reproductive-Traits-Oryza-sativa/README.md

 # GWAS-Heat-Stress-Gene-Expression-Reproductive-Traits-Oryza-sativa

-Workflow to analyze the effect of heat stress on rice growth and reproductive performance
+Workflow to analyze the effect of heat stress on rice growth and reproductive performance.

+Analysis include PCA and regression models